velostudio/blog/revel-one-million-cubes.md

   - "[Dimchikkk](https://github.com/Dimchikkk)"
 ---

 Not so long ago, I wrote about [Revel's DSL](https://velostudio.github.io/blog/revel-part-2.html) and how it enables programmatic canvas generation.
-Today I'm excited to share some experiments I've been doing with DSL and AI - and how I used a python script to stress-test the app, which led me down a rabbit hole of performance optimization that culminated in rendering **1 million cubes**.
+Today I'm excited to share some experiments I've been doing with DSL and AI - and how I used a Python script to stress-test the app, which led me down a rabbit hole of performance optimization that culminated in rendering **1 million cubes**.

 ## AI Meets DSL: Surprisingly Good Results